sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 process applies a format-preserving algorithm to the affected data values across all table columns and event member fields.
-As a result, scripts and software designed to process these values in institution-specific data packages continue to function as expected for an RDX data package.
+As a result, scripts and software designed to process these values in institution-specific data packages should continue to function as expected for an RDX data package.

 ==========
 Removal